WalletConnectFoundation/wcn/docs/node-operator-onboarding.md

 #### Graceful shutdown

-wcn nodes require large graceful shutdown timeout to be configured, depending on the network condition the node may refuse to shutdown after `SIGINT`/`SIGTERM` for quite some time.
+WCN nodes require large graceful shutdown timeout to be configured, depending on the network condition the node may refuse to shutdown after `SIGINT`/`SIGTERM` for quite some time.
 Node orchestration is being managed internally by the network itself, if there's an ongoing data migration your node may be forbidden from shutting down.
 Also, there's a limit on how many nodes can be offline at the same time.

 This is required to achieve high availability.

-So, you need to make sure that your infrastructure won't `SIGKILL` the wcn node prematurely.
+So, you need to make sure that your infrastructure won't `SIGKILL` the WCN node prematurely.
 WalletConnectFoundation nodes are configured to have `12h` graceful shutdown timeout.
 But we expect other operator nodes to have at least `1h` of graceful shutdown window.